flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Maximum throttle Percentage
 """""""""""""""""""""""""""

-This preference allows you to set the maximum allowed throttle slider value in % on all the throttles on the Throttle Screen.
+This preference allows you to set the maximum allowed throttle slider value in % on all the throttles on the |T-S|.

 Maximum throttle Change
 """""""""""""""""""""""

-This preference allows you to set the Maximum allowed throttle change in % on all the throttles on the Throttle Screen.
+This preference allows you to set the Maximum allowed throttle change in % on all the throttles on the |T-S|.

 |todo| *Can't remember when this is used.*